 <ul>

-<li className='w-[160px] h-[60px] flex justify-between items-center ml-[-100px] hover:ml-[-10px] duration-300 bg-blue-600'>
+<li className='w-40 h-14 flex justify-between items-center ml-[-100px] hover:ml-[-10px] duration-300 bg-blue-600'>

-className='flex justify-between items-center w-full text-gray-300'
+<a href="https://linkedin.com" className='flex justify-between items-center w-full text-gray-300 px-4'>

-Linkedin <FaLinkedin size={30} />
+LinkedIn <FaLinkedin size={30} />

 </a>